 Any incidents affecting the health or safety of your child during early intervention sessions will be addressed in accordance with the county and state regulations.
-Incidents will be reported to CTS Early Intervention Program Coordinators, as well as the county program.
+Incidents will be reported to our Program Coordinators, as well as the county program.
 In the case of emergency, 911 will be called.